samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Staff, Common*

-If you place a Tiny object weighing no more than 1 pound (such as a shard of crystal, an egg, or a stone) above the tip of this staff while holding it, the object floats an inch from the staff’s tip and remains there until it is removed or until the staff is no longer in your possession.
+If you place a Tiny object weighing no more than 1 pound (such as a shard of crystal, an egg, or a stone) above the tip of this staff while holding it, the object floats an inch from the staff's tip and remains there until it is removed or until the staff is no longer in your possession.
 The staff can have up to three such objects floating over its tip at any given time.
 While holding the staff, you can make one or more of the objects slowly spin or turn in place.

 ### [Staff of Birdcalls](/magic-items/9229092-staff-of-birdcalls)

 *Staff, Common*

 This wooden staff is decorated with bird carvings.
 It has 10 charges.
-While holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 charge from the staff and cause it to create one of the following sounds, which can be heard out to 120 feet: a finch’s chirp, a raven’s caw, a duck’s quack, a chicken’s cluck, a goose’s honk, a loon’s call, a turkey’s gobble, a seagull’s cry, an owl’s hoot, or an eagle’s shriek.
+While holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 charge from the staff and cause it to create one of the following sounds, which can be heard out to 120 feet: a finch's chirp, a raven's caw, a duck's quack, a chicken's cluck, a goose's honk, a loon's call, a turkey's gobble, a seagull's cry, an owl's hoot, or an eagle's shriek.

 ***Regaining Charges.*** The staff regains 1d6 + 4 expended charges daily at dawn.
 If you expend the last charge, roll 1d20.
 On a 1, the staff explodes in a harmless cloud of bird feathers and is lost forever.